Sambridda/Palm-Oil-System-Design/README.md

 ## 3. System Architecture

-> *Process Flow Diagram (PFD) is available in the repository.
-Detailed architectural data to be added.*
+> **The original Process Flow Diagram (PFD) is now superseded and no longer authoritative.** The current source of truth for process routing is **P&ID III**, the latest revision of the mechanical engineer's Piping & Instrumentation Diagram.
+The PFD is retained in the repository for historical reference only.

 As of the current revision, each of the three T10 tanks has its own **dedicated oil pump and feed line**, with one T10 tank optionally designated by site technicians as the **PO tank** — automatically and manually isolated from the common palm-oil bunch and dispensed only via HMI-driven pulse logic.
 On the hydronic side, the trunk main is **1.5-inch NPS**, capped at a safe 1.2 m/s rated velocity; two of the three branches are now permanently and continuously dedicated to T10 palm oil melting (P3), while the third branch is shared between T5 (P1) and the PO tank (P2).
 Branch valve count has been reduced from 8 to 6, and the coil bore across every tank (T5, T10, PO) is now **1.5-inch**, down from 2-inch.
 Water time across the plant is arbitrated by the **ADA need-array**, now expanded to true three-way concurrent service — see [Section 5.1](#51-the-adaptive-demand-allocation-architecture-ada) and [Section 12](#12-changelog-proposal-iv--system-overview-revised-true-three-way-concurrency).